 Jester Park Cabins

 **Further details of the rental cabins at Jester Park have now been posted here.
-Reservations are accepted online, and information about the cabins' amenities and fees has now been posted.
+Reservations are being accepted online, and information about the cabins' amenities and fees has been posted.

 **A Jester Park Summer Kickoff grand opening celebration is scheduled to take place on June 8, 2014 from 1:00-4:00 p.m. to celebrate the completion of the cabins and the restoration of Discovery Pond.